Installing OMB on a Windows tablet

 Start OMB and go to menu File->Preferences.
 If you are not able to see the lower part of the window, then place the tablet vertical and watch the window in portrait mode.
 In the Live Control tab, change "MIDI keyboard controller" to "Touch screen" and select "6*13" buttons.
 In the MIDI ports tab, select the MIDI In and MIDI Out.
 Pres the Exit button and go back from portrait to landscape.
 Go to the Live Window and maximize the screen.
 Tap and hold on any of the buttons in the lower half of the screen, a list with actions will appear.
 You can customise the buttons by assigning actions to them.
 If you assign a Preset the lower part of the window is not visible until you turn to portrait mode.
 (Assuming a 1280*800 pixels tablet)

 There is one window that needs special treatment, the Multi-Voices window.
 The lower options in the window are covered by the taskbar and after switching to portrait mode the left part of the window is gone.
 Trying to hide the taskbar is not an option in Windows tablets, it doesn't work well.
 A workaround is to close all the windows in OMB and close the Multi-Voices as last.
 Then start OMB again so that the Multi-Voices window shows up first.
 Now the taskbar is gone as long as the Multi-Voices window is showing and you have access to the options at the bottom.
-In the Style Editor Window some of the chord mute options will stay invisible, if you need to use this advanced option (probably not) then you have to switch back from 150% to 125% enlargement.

 A Windows tablet is the number one choice for Live performance, but most of the other functions in OMB are well operable with a touch screen with one exception, the Staff window.
 In the Staff window you can view the notes but if you want to edit them there, you really need to connect a mouse.
 Also for operations in the Piano Roll window a mouse is desired but you will be able to some work with the TouchMousePointer.
 Editing notes and other events in the Eventlist window is the prefered method for a tablet without a mouse.
 In the Sequencer window you may be able to drag the volume buttons up and down with your finger but I would use the TouchMousePointer instead.
 The piano keyboard display on the bottom of the screen can only be operated with a connected mouse or keyboard.
 When you drag sliders be aware that the correct procedure is double tap and drag (without pause).
 Single tap and drag sometimes works but not always.
 On the other hand resizing windows only works with single tap and drag.